BriskenFinancials/use-case-template/cards/UC10000426-O-03-configure-sap-mbc-for-the-customers-company-code.md

 # Configure SAP MBC for the customers company code

 Collect all necessary information about the customers company code, such as chart of accounts and payment formats.
 Set up sap mbc to align with the customers specific company code requirements.
-This enables: You will be able to confidently Collect all necessary information about the customers company code, such as chart of accounts and payment formats
+You will be able to confidently Collect all necessary information about the customers company code, such as chart of accounts and payment formats

 ![Header Visual](https://raw.githubusercontent.com/BriskenFinancials/use-case-template/main/cards/assets/UC10000426-O-03-top.png)